plataformatec/linters/README.md

-# Plataformatec linters and static analysis configuration files
+# SourceLevel linters and static analysis configuration files

 A collection of configuration files we use for source code linters and static analysis tools.